Metallica: Lady Gaga Co-Lead Singer, Tribute For Motörhead’s Lemmy Kilmister

 Metallica will always cherish the memories of the bygone days when the band’s musical style took shape after listening to Motörhead’s music.
 Fans can consider “Murder One” as Metallica’s tribute to Lemmy Kilmister, who died in 2015.

 Metallica was particularly influenced by the metal band during the early years of the band because they were still experimenting and formulating their own unique musical style.
-One of the greatest compliments received by Metallica for their music was from none other than Lemmy Kilmister, their main influence whose spirit still lives in their music.
+One of the greatest compliments received by Metallica for their music was from none other than Lemmy Kilmister, their main influence, whose spirit still lives in their music.
 According to Blabbermouth, Kilmister revealed that the band’s ability to beautifully inculcate various influences in their music has made them unique and great.

 “You can’t top Metallica.
 They’re really a f***ing excellent band.
 I’m delighted that they said that I was one of their influences.
 Like, they have all of their influences, and you can’t hear the influences in them, which is great.”